 The Project Narrative comprises the research plan for the project.
 It should contain enough background material in the Introduction, including review of the relevant literature, to demonstrate sufficient knowledge of the state of the science.
 The major part of the narrative should be devoted to a description and justification of the proposed project, including details of the method to be used.
 It should also include a timeline for the major activities of the proposed project, and should indicate which project personnel will be responsible for which activities.
-There should be no ambiguity about which personnel will perform particular parts of the project.
+There should be no ambiguity about which personnel will perform particular parts of the project or the time at which these activities will take place.